recsyspolimi/leri2023/README.md

-# Impress 2023 | Workshop on Learning and Evaluating Recommendations with Impressions @ RecSys 2023
+# LERI 2023 | Workshop on Learning and Evaluating Recommendations with Impressions @ RecSys 2023